 First, select Add-ons on Kodi’s sidebar and click the cog icon at the top of the Add-ons sidebar.
 Then click Unknown sources on the Add-ons tab to switch that setting on.
 Press the Yes button to confirm the selected setting.

-Next, open this web page in your browser and click tknorris release repository to download the SALTS add-on pack.
-Or you can save SALTS beta to your hard drive from this page.
-Open Kodi again, click Add-ons on the home screen and select the box icon at the top of the Add-ons sidebar.
-Click Install from zip file and select the repository.tknorris.release-1.0.1 from the Install from Zip file window.
+Next, you will need to find the SALTS download on the Internet.
+GitHub removed SALTS so the software has been having a little trouble finding a stable home.
+You can try looking here; otherwise you may have to do a Google search to find the latest repository.
+Once you have SALTS, open Kodi again, click Add-ons on the home screen and select the box icon at the top of the Add-ons sidebar.
+Click Install from zip file and select the SALTS zip file from the Install from Zip file window.

-Now select Install from repository to open a list of add-ons that will include the tknorris Release Repository.
-Click tknorris Release Repository > Video add-ons and select Stream All The Sources to open the add-on’s options as shown directly below.
+Now select Install from repository to open a list of add-ons that will include the SALTS repository.
+Click Video add-ons and select Stream All The Sources to open the add-on’s options as shown directly below.
 Press the Install button to add SALTS to Kodi.

 Thereafter, you can open SALTS from the home screen by selecting Add-ons and SALTS.
 Select Settings to open further add-on options.
 There you can select an Auto-Configure SALTS option to automatically configure the add-on for better performance.
 Press the Continue button on the Auto Configuration window to confirm the settings.

 Press the .. button to return to the add-on’s main index, and select Movies to open the film categories in SALTS as in the snapshot below.
 Then you can click Search and enter a movie title to find it.
 When you click a movie to watch, SALTS will find available streams.
 Select a stream source to watch the movie with.
 Then the film will start in Kodi with the standard playback controls.